JPersson77/LGTVCompanion/README.md

 11. You can now close the main UI.
 The service will continue running in the background.

 ## Limitations
-- LG OLED displays can sometimes not be turned on via network when an automatic pixel refresh is being performed.
+- Some LG OLED displays can sometimes not be turned on via network when an automatic pixel refresh is being performed.
 You can on some models hear an internal relay click after the pixel refresh, when the display is actually powered down, at which point it can be turned on again at any time by this application.
 - The WebOS device can only be turned on/off when the PC and the device are both connected to a network.
 - The TV cannnot be on a different subnet/VLAN from your PC.
 This is because the TV is powerd on by means of broadcasting a magic packet, aka Wake-on-lan, which is restricted to layer 2, i.e. same subnet only.
 There are ways to bypass this limitation but it is outside the scope of this application, even though you can probably make it work.
 Let me know if you need help to make it work for you.